Services

 Step 2 - Strategy & structure design

-We then design a Real Estate Acquisition & Diversification Plan that sets out:
+We design a Real Estate Acquisition & Diversification Plan that sets out the target structure (personal vs SPV vs holding company), jurisdictions, and how financing should be structured.

 Step 3 - Implementation & transaction support